-Finally, the main results are summarized in the conclusion, which also discusses future work.
+Finally, the main results are summarized in the con-

 As expected, the microstructure appears globally as polycrystalline.
 Individual TATB grains are not easy to recognize, because of very complex contrast patterns.
 They contain small dark spots (thin white arrows in Fig. 1) and thin band-like features (white solid arrows).
-The spots are binder-filled pores, remnant of the initial porosity of the TATB powder after the isostatic compaction process.
-The bands, absent from the initial